-4.1 Contract of employment

-Employees may be engaged in either a full-time, part-time, or temporary employment capacity subject to the provisions of the Fire and Rescue Service Act 1990.

-4.2 Part-time employment

-- 4.2.1 Prior to the introduction of part-time employment, consultation shall occur between the parties.
-The following provisions will apply: - (a) The spread of ordinary hours shall be the same as those prescribed for a full-time employee under this Award. - (b) A Part-time Employee shall be employed for no less than an average of 8 hours and no more than 32 hours per week. - (c) A Part-time Employee shall be paid at the same hourly rate as a full-time employee would have been paid for performing duty at the same Classification Level.
-A Part-time Employee shall also be entitled to allowances as and where prescribed by this Award and on a pro rata basis where appropriate. - (d) The public holiday provisions of this Award shall apply on a pro rata basis to part time employees. - (e) All leave provisions of this Award applying to full-time employees shall apply pro rata to Part-time Employees. - 4.2.2 All time worked outside the ordinary working hours as provided for in clause 4.2.1 and all time worked in excess of the hours as mutually arranged in clause 4.2.1 will be overtime and paid for at the rates prescribed in clause 6.2 (Overtime).
+normal operational procedures existing before the emergence of the dispute or grievance.
+No party shall be prejudiced as to the final settlement by the continuation of work.
+4.1 Contract of employment Employees may be engaged in either a full-time, Retain part-time, or temporary employment capacity subject to the provisions of the Fire and Rescue Service Act 1990.
+4.2 Part-time employment 4.2.1 Prior to the introduction of part-time Retain employment, consultation shall occur between the parties.
+The following provisions will apply: (a) The spread of ordinary hours shall be the same as those prescribed for a full-time employee under this Award. (b) A Part-time Employee shall be employed for no less than an average of 8 hours and no more than 32 hours per week. (c) A Part-time Employee shall be paid at the same hourly rate as a full-time employee would have been paid for performing duty at the same Classification Level.
+A Part-time Employee shall also be entitled to allowances as and where prescribed by this Award and on a pro rata basis where appropriate. (d) The public holiday provisions of this Award shall apply on a pro rata basis to part time employees. (e) All leave provisions of this Award applying to full-time employees shall apply pro rata to Part-time Employees.
+4.2.2 All time worked outside the ordinary working hours as provided for in clause 4.2.1 and all time worked in excess worked in excess